OxfordRSE/website/content/events/2020-09-09_python_packaging_course.md

 emailing it to your colleagues?
 Ever heard of "python virtual environments" but never found the time to learn more?

-With one or more "yes", you should join the next OxRSE free course on python packaging!
+With one or more "yes", you should join the next OxRSE *free* course on python packaging!

 **Python packaging: efficiently organise and share your python projects**

-- **When**: September 23rd 2020
+- **When**: September 23rd 2020 - 14:00-17:00
 - **Where**: Zoom link to be announced shortly

 ## Description: